Hyomoto/FAST/README.md

 Check the <a href="https://github.com/Hyomoto/FASTv33/wiki">Wiki</a> for the most up-to-date documentation on each module.
 </p>
 <br>
 FAST is a modular library that provides easy-to-use tools to get GMS developers away from boilerplate tasks and onto building their games.
 There is no genre-specific code or implementation found here.
 Instead, FAST focuses powerful, common-use tools that provide general utility to fill the gaps in GML functions and tedious framework tasks.
-There are modules for common tasks like input and file handling, as well as power-user features such as scripting and databases.
+The Core library offers up publisher, event and file frameworks, while modules extend it into more specific tasks such as input handling and resolution scaling, or power-user features such as scripting and databases.
 In short, FAST can work with every game, and compliment any game made with GMS2.3 or later.
 <br><br>
 <h3>
 How do I import FAST into my project?